swansong/live-search/readme.md

 ##live-search.js by Jon Swanson

+This is a free, Apache licensed script for use in any site for any purpose.

 This script provides live as-you-type search functionality on the current page.
 The every key press in the designated search box results in a search of the designated terms in the designated items, and the items fade in or out according